aave/aave-debt-swap/README.md

-    address collateralAsset;  // the asset you want to swap collateral from uint256 collateralAmountToSwap; // the amount you want to swap from address newCollateralAsset; // the asset you want to swap collateral to uint256 minNewCollateralAmount; // the minimum amount of new collateral asset to be received uint256 offset; // offset in calldata in case of all collateral is to be swapped bytes paraswapData; // encoded exactIn swap
+    address collateralAsset;  // the asset you want to swap collateral from uint256 collateralAmountToSwap; // the amount you want to swap from address newCollateralAsset; // the asset you want to swap collateral to uint256 newCollateralAmount; // the minimum amount of new collateral asset to be received uint256 offset; // offset in calldata in case of all collateral is to be swapped bytes paraswapData; // encoded exactIn swap
   }